emedvedev/enigma/README.md

 add a new entry to the list in `rotors.go`, and that's it.
 Notches for rotor turnover are optional.

-There's many Enigma variants and implementations, as well as devices such as Uhr, that are not supported due to my chronic lack of spare time, and your pull requests are more than welcome!
+Some exotic Enigma variants and implementations, as well as devices such as Uhr, are not supported due to my chronic lack of spare time.
+Your pull requests would be most welcome!

 ## Further reading